These Are the Most Beautiful Ceramics on Instagram

 Rachel Saunders on her minimalist designs and career trajectory.

 On the days when mountains of emails, copy deadlines, and appointments feel beyond overwhelming, we’ve often fantasized about giving up our roles in the fashion industry in favor of creating something more tangible—something with our hands that doesn’t require a keyboard.
 While many of us may dream of pulling a 180 on our career paths, few have the drive to actually see it through to success.
 But such is the case with Rachel Saunders, who left behind her job as a visual merchandiser in L.A. to start her eponymous collection of ceramics back in her hometown of Vancouver Island, Canada.

-There’s a good chance you’ve already seen a few of Saunders’ elegant, minimalist pieces on Instagram—they’re painfully photogenic—her woman vase being among her most well-known.
-“When Trump got elected, that made me feel kind of powerless,” she explains, calling from her west coast studio.
+There’s a good chance you’ve already seen Saunders’ elegant, minimalist pieces on Instagram—they’re painfully photogenic—her Woman Vase being among her most well-known.
+“When Trump got elected, that made me feel kind of powerless,” she explains, calling from her West Coast studio.
 “I didn’t intend for [the piece] to be any kind of political statement.
 I just loved the functional aspect of it.”
 The rest of her line contains an array of simplified abstract shapes in either the natural cream shade of the stoneware, or with a black, blue, or periwinkle glaze.
 “I focus more on the form and shape and function.
 I really like to showcase the beautiful inherent characteristics of the clay bodies.
 They’re all from the Pacific Northwest, where I live, and I just think it’s so amazing that I’m working with something that literally comes from the ground I walk on.”

 Want more stories like this?

 Coming Soon NY Is About to Inspire Your Next Home Makeover

 Dreaming of Your First Birkin?
 Caitlin Donovan Can Help with That

 Opening Ceremony’s Brand Manager on the Importance of Building a Personal Brand